 If you're a JW and need blood, this information will give you clarity.
 It will help you decide what's best for you.
 Read it with an open mind.
 Read it several times.
 Then pray to Jehovah.
 God answers prayer.
 He will guide you in the way you should go.

-JW's believe they have the truth because everything the Watchtower teaches is in the Bible.
+JW's believe they have the truth because everything they teach is in the Bible.
 So let's see what the Bible says about blood.

 The Bible is silent on blood transfusions because this technology didn't exist when the Bible is written.
 Therefore any prohibitions on having blood transfusions is adding to the words of Jesus.